Investigating Data-driven systems as digital twins: Numerical behavior of Ho-Kalman method for order estimation: Method

 For reasons of completeness, this simple method should be compared against other ones.
-So, to this end, the following response is utilized.
-The investigated method gives out explicitly (and correctly) an order of 5, as shown in Fig. \ref{aic}.
-However, AIC-based order estimation gives out 8, while Covariant Matrix Method leads to incoclusive results, as showed in Table I (a potential adoption of order 3 could take place).
+So, to this end, the following response of Equation (\ref{eq3}) is utilized.
+The investigated method gives out explicitly (and correctly) an order of 5.
+However, AIC-based order estimation gives out 8, as shown in Figure~\ref{aic}, while Co-variant Matrix Method leads to inclusive results, as showed in Table \ref{table_cov} (a potential adoption of order 3 could take place).

-This small numerical example has pointed out the numerical superiority of this algorithm - in a case where the method is applicable in its current form.
+This small numerical example has pointed out the numerical superiority of this algorithm---in a case where the method is applicable in its current form.
 Interestingly enough, the whole point of modelling with a differences equation is of course to be able to reproduce a sequence by a finite (smaller) number of numbers.
-This slightly reminds of Chaitin's work \cite{Chaitin} on linking compression with theory (the concept of statistical inference is also relevent).
+This slightly reminds one of Chaitin's work~\cite{Chaitin} on linking compression with theory (the concept of statistical inference is also relevant).
 The only difference herein is that instead of utilizing bits, one tries to compress numbers into numbers, regardless of digits.
+The same principle lies behind the use of auto-encoders, as illustrated in Figure~\ref{autoenc}.
+The objective is to utilize a representative feature or equivalently representative compressed signal or image.
+Thus, the complexity and the dimensionality of the data is reduced.
+This is very useful for cases where the computational effort has to be reduced.
 The rank of the responses matrix (even in its full infinite version) is an index of such a complexity (information).
 So, transformation metrics related to invertibility can also be used, such as the determinant or the eigenvalues distribution.
 Alternatively, the Lagrangian (or instead a custom Liapunov function) of the system can be used as a different metric.
 Such a function is of degree higher than linear, thus there is link to correlation matrix method as well.
+This kind of compression has been very useful in cases where the complexity is simply measured by the rank of the system, such as the case of tool-wear~\cite{indirectTW}.